yazz/VisualJS/README.md

 ### TLDR
-Build a Postgres backed webapp by inserting SQL statements directly into React components:
+The goal of Clojure on Coils is to build web apps on top of a relational database by having SQL statements in the UI code:

     (defn-ui-component  my-todo-app   [app] {}